Independence Day Weekend is brought to you by these lobbyists and political organizations

 For the former, look no further than Taylor Biehl and Jeff Sharkey of Capitol Alliance Group.
 The duo represents SpaceX, which has been launching rockets from the Sunshine State for years.
 The Space Coast is also a top launching ground for other major players in the commercial space industry, such as Blue Origin, which is repped by Brian Ballard and Mathew Forrest of Ballard Partners.

-For a lot of Americans, a festive Fourth means imbibing — just make sure whoever is holding the lighter hasn’t been making frequent trips to the cooler.
+For many Americans, a festive Fourth means imbibing—just make sure whoever is holding the lighter hasn’t been frequenting the cooler.

 For its lobbying needs, the Beer Industry of Florida has tapped Brian BautistaLaura BoehmerNelson DiazMercer FearingtonJustin HollisSeth McKeelSydney RidleyDavid Shepp and Clark Smith of The Southern Group.
 Former House Speaker Steve Crisafulli also reps the industry association.

-Of course, if “drinkability” is your priority then Anheuser-Busch probably brews something to your liking.
-It’s one of the biggest alcohol companies in the world and it has a lobbying team to match.
+Of course, if “drinkability” is your priority, then Anheuser-Busch will probably brew something to your liking.
+It’s one of the biggest alcohol companies in the world, and it has a lobbying team to match.

-If you chose to have a drink or three, leave the driving to Uber.
+If you choose to have a drink or three, leave the driving to Uber.

 The ride-hailing company has an extensive lobbying corps, with nearly 30 advocates helping them out in the Capitol complex.
-The firms: Colodny Fass, The Fiorentino Group, Floridian Partners, GrayRobinson, Liberty Partners of Tallahassee, Pittman Law Group and RSA Consulting Group.
+The firms are Colodny Fass, The Fiorentino Group, Floridian Partners, GrayRobinson, Liberty Partners of Tallahassee, Pittman Law Group, and RSA Consulting Group.

 However you celebrate in the Sunshine State, the holiday is a good reminder that the nation has endured nearly 250 years.
-There have been tough times — the Revolutionary War was one of them — but the U.S. has always found to press forward in the journey toward a more perfect union.
+There have been tough times — the Revolutionary War was one of them — but the U.S. has always found itself pressing forward on the journey toward a more perfect union.
 That alone is something worth celebrating.

 Peter Schorsch